viewtool/I2C_Adapter/LinuxGCC_USB_GPIO_Test/README.md

 # GPIO_Test
-An LinuxGCC project to test GPIO.
+A LinuxGCC project to test GPIO.